Balan K. Nair: Personal life

 Balakrishnan Kuttiraman (Balan K.) Nair was the eldest of four children of Idakkulam Kizhakke Veettil Kuttiraman Nair, a store owner, and Devaki Amma, a housewife in 1933 in the village of Chemancheri near Quilandy.
 His parents died when he was young and hence he had to take care of his siblings and discontinue his studies at eighth grade.
 Prior to his entry in films, he worked as a mechanic in Kozhikode and owned a metal workshop.
 He started his acting career at the age of 14.
-At that time he was associated with Sangamam Theatre in Kozhikode, Muppathunkavu troupe, Kozhikodan drama troupes and his own drama troupe Subash Theaters.
+At that time he was associated with Sangamam Theatre in Kozhikode, Muthappankavu troupe, Kozhikodan drama troupes and his own drama troupe Subash Theaters.
 After his marriage to Sharadha, he moved to Shoranur in Palakkad.
 His son Meghanathan is also an actor who died in 2024.

 Balan K. Nair died of Multiple myeloma at Sree Chitra Institute of Medical Sciences Hospital, Thiruvananthapuram on 26 August 2000, aged 67.